Arthur Herbert Thompson

 Captain Arthur Herbert Thompson (Note: Pronounced /en/ in British English, and /en/ or /en/ in American English) (June 1890 – 25 September 1916) was an English soldier and amateur association football player, known for playing in the first official Superclásico of Argentine association football.

-Born and raised in Sevenoaks, Thompson moved to Buenos Aires in 1911 to work as a staff member for the British Bank of South America.
-He started his association football career with Estudiantes from October 1911 to July 1913 making 15 appearances and scoring 8 goals, after which he moved to River Plate, where he played the first official Superclásico.
+Born and raised in Sevenoaks, Thompson moved to Buenos Aires in 1911 to work as a staff member in the British Bank of South America.
+He started his association football career with Estudiantes, where he played from October 1911 to July 1913, making 15 appearances and scoring 8 goals.
+After which, he moved to River Plate, where he played the first official Superclásico in his debut for the club.
 He played 3 more games in 1914 before going back to England in October of that year.
 Thompson participated in the First World War, and died in the Battle of the Somme during the capture of Gueudecourt.
 He is one of the three Englishmen to have ever played in the club, and the only English River Plate player to have ever played in a Superclásico.